Real-time forecasting within soccer matches through a Bayesian lens: Results and Discussion

 Next, we look at a different perspective where we predict the outcomes of the matches for a certain team, by training the model on the dataset excluding all matches of that team.
 This exercise is performed for each of the 34 teams in the dataset, and we compute the average Brier scores, which are reported in \Cref{fig:specific}.

 It must be noted that the teams have different extents of variations in their year-end positions.
 For example, Manchester United is typically at the top table in all seasons, whereas Aston Villa is a team with an average year-end position of 13 with the highest and lowest positions being 7 and 17.
 Some teams fluctuate in and out of the league on a yearly basis due to relegation as well.
 The idea is to identify how well the model performs when forecasting for all these teams, even without using its data in the training set.
 We believe that a robust model should be able to forecast the results of across all scenarios.
 The plots in \Cref{fig:specific} indicate that the model registers comparable accuracy in predicting the outcomes of games for all teams.
 This suggests that the model effectively captures the key features of the teams and their performances, even in the presence of notable fluctuations from one year to the next.
 This is a significant result, as it implies that the model may be able to make reliable predictions for a wide range of teams and situations.
+A natural extension from a modelling perspective is the use of team-level fixed effects instead of the home-away classification we have currently used in the model.
+However, we observed that this gives rise to overfitting and consequently inferior results.
+Therefore, one will not be able to capture the effect of home advantage in such a model.